MetPX/sarracenia/doc/Prog.rst

 here: https://docs.python.org/3/library/logging.html.
 To allow users to tune the verbosity of logs, use priority specific method to classify messages::

-  logger.debug - something deeply wrong, spelunking in progress. logger.info - informative messages that are not essential logger.warn - a difficulty that is likely problematic, but the component still functions to some degree. logger.error - The component failed to do something.
+  logger.debug - spelunking in progress... a lot of detail. logger.info - informative messages that are not essential logger.warn - a difficulty that is likely problematic, but the component still functions to some degree. logger.error - The component failed to do something.